-WGST 1172 - Introduction to Women's & Gender Studies WGST 2205 - Global Gender Issues Two additional WGST courses at the 2000 level One additional WGST course at the 3000 level Three additional courses from the following list: ECON 2223 - Gender Economics ENGL 2216 - Women's Writing: Voices and Visionaries ENGL 3382 - Textualities/Sexualities HIST 2108 - Gender History in Canada HIST 2207 - Histories of Sexualities PHIL 2237 - Feminist Philosophy PLSC 2227 - Women and Politics RELS 2281 - Women in Religion RELS 3281 - Advanced Studies in Women and Religion SLGY 2233 - Sociology of Gender Any other WGST course

-ABORIGINAL EDUCATION PROGRAM
+WGST 1172 - Introduction to Women's & Gender Studies WGST 2205 - Global Gender Issues Two additional WGST courses at the 2000 level or higher One additional WGST course at the 3000 level or higher Three additional courses from the following list: ECON 2223 - Gender Economics ENGL 2216 - Women's Writing: Voices and Visionaries ' ENGL 3382 - Textualities/Sexualities HIST 2108 - Gender History in Canada HIST 2207 - Histories of Sexualities PHIL 2237 - Feminist Philosophy PLSC 2227 - Women and Politics RELS 2281 - Women in Religion SLGY 2233 - Sociology of Gender Any other WGST course ' ^{} This course requires one or more prerequisites outside of the minor.
+ABORIGINAL EDUCATION PROGRAM GENERAL INFORMATION The Aboriginal Education Program at Mount Royal is a University College Entrance Program (UCEP) offering advanced upgrading for students of Aboriginal ancestry who wish to pursue a college or university education.

-PROGRAMS OFFERED

-University College Entrance Preparation

-FACULTY INFORMATION

-Director, Iniskim Centre

-J. Fischer: 403.440.5668

-Aboriginal Education Program, Administrator

-T. McMillan: 403.440.6020

-GENERAL INFORMATION

-The Aboriginal Education Program at Mount Royal is a University College Entrance Program (UCEP) offering advanced upgrading for students of Aboriginal ancestry who wish to pursue a college or university education.

 The program offers three levels of study, designed to ensure each student achieves the requirements for future educational goals, with concentration in English and math.
 The core subjects are supplemented with study skills, computer, language, and Native Studies courses.
 The program is supported by the Iniskim Centre programs including Aboriginal Housing Program, Elders/Medicine Trail (Naato'ohsokoy) Program and academic advising.
 The inclusion of Aboriginal cultural content and support services is an integral part of the Aboriginal Education College Preparation Program.

-Continuance in the Program

-To be eligible for graduation, students must satisfactorily complete all degree program requirements and coursework.
+Continuance in the Program To be eligible for graduation, students must satisfactorily complete all degree program requirements and coursework.
 Students must achieve a minimum overall GPA of 2.00 to be eligible for graduation.
 If you are a continuing student you must meet complete a performance review once an academic year.

-Financial Assistance

-You are responsible for seeking out and maintaining funding.
+Financial Assistance You are responsible for seeking out and maintaining funding.
 However, after your funding is secured the Aboriginal Education Program works closely with your funding agent.
 Other resource information regarding funding and scholarships is also available from the Student Awards and Financial Aid Centre on campus.
-The following is a list of possible funding sources for students:

-- Individual First Nations communities

-- Government agencies

-- Various urban agencies

-GENERAL ADMISSION REQUIREMENTS

-Acceptance into the program is based on attendance at an information session, the completion of an AEP application and admittance is dependent on the number of seats available for new students.
-All students must:

-- Be of Aboriginal ancestry

-- Be a minimum age of twenty or possess the equivalent of an Alberta High School Diploma

-- Have successfully completed grade 10 or better

-- Submit an MRU application form indicating AEP with a letter of intent (an interview may also be required)

-- Successfully complete a placement test

-- Submit all transcripts from upgrading and/or secondary institutions

-All criteria must be met for an application to be considered.
-Please note that enrolment in this program is limited and final admission is based on the criteria as well as available seats.

-Academic Course Requirements

-- Complete one semester of placement leveled English and math.

-- Student must have met academic requirements to continue on in their program of choice.

-- Students who are accepted into the Aboriginal Education Program are placed in one of the three levels according to the performance on the placement test, as well as the information contained on their transcripts.
+The following is a list of possible funding sources for students: - Individual First Nations communities - Government agencies - Various urban agencies GENERAL ADMISSION REQUIREMENTS Acceptance into the program is based on attendance at an information session, the completion of an AEP application and admittance is dependent on the number of seats available for new students.
+All students must: - Be of Aboriginal ancestry - Be a minimum age of twenty or possess the equivalent of an Alberta High School Diploma - · Have successfully completed grade 10 or better - Submit an MRU application form indicating AEP with a letter of intent (an interview may also be required) - Successfully complete a placement test - · Submit all transcripts from upgrading and/or secondary institutions All criteria must be met for an application to be considered.
+Please note that enrolment in this program is limited and final admission is based on the criteria as well as available seats Academic Course Requirements - Complete one semester of placement leveled English and math. - Student must have met academic requirements to continue on in their program of choice. - Students who are accepted into the Aboriginal Education Program are placed in one of the three levels according to the performance on the placement test, as well as the information contained on their transcripts.
 Specific attention will be placed on the subject areas related to English and math.
 Once a student has been placed into one of the three levels, the student will be registered in the courses specified by the program curriculum.

 CURRICULUM

-Aboriginal Education Program

 Level 1

-- 1. ENGL 0115
+- 1. ENGL 0115 Writing and Communication Skills

-- 2. MATH 0115A (equivalent to Math 10)
+- MATH 0115A Foundations of Mathematics I (equivalent to Math 10)

-- 3. COMP 0110

-- 4. PREP 0109
+or NTST 0130 Introduction to Native Studies

-- 5. SCIE 0110
+- 3. SCIE 0110 Introduction to Science.

-Level 2

-- 1. ENGL 0130/0212

-- 2. MATH 0115B (equivalent to Math 20)

-- 3. NTST 0130

-- 4. SPCH 2005

-Options: